devops329/devops/instruction/jest/jest.md

 [Jest Expect](https://jestjs.io/docs/expect)

 When you create assertions with Jest, you use the `expect` method to generate an expectation object.
 The expectation object has numerous matcher operations that assert the state of the expectation.
-You will want to be come familiar with all of the matchers, but we will give you a taste fo the most common ones here.
+You will want to be come familiar with all of the matchers, but we will give you a taste of the most common ones here.

 ### Equality